bamlab/dev-standards/react-native/redux/pass-props-to-container.mo.md

 {% hint style='info' %}

-But what if you want to give a specific behavior to your container ?
+But what if you want to give a specific behavior to your container?
 For example enabling the adding of an event only if the todo is editable ?
 Or seeing only a limited number of events depending on the rights of your user ?
 You can give props to your container !
 Let's see how :

 {% endhint %}

 2. Refactor your container to keep the same behavior but using the function way.

-To make sure you use the function way correctly, refactor your code but don't change the behavior of your code !
+To make sure you use the function way correctly, refactor your code but don't change the behavior of your code!

 The function way works exactly the same as the object way but gives you access to more features because you have now access to `dispatch` function.